-- 500. Introductory Geology Display- Display at least 15 rocks, minerals, and fossils collected during the current 4-H year.
-Exhibitor is limited to one exhibit box. - 501.
+- 469. Explore Geology Display For youth not old enough to exhibit at the state fair.
+This is an opportunity to explore the project.
+Exhibit is a display of less than 15 in the collection.
+Display in a box and label.
+County class only. - 470.
+Introductory Geology Display- Display at least 15 rocks, minerals, and fossils collected during the current 4-H year.
+Exhibitor is limited to one exhibit box. - 471.
 Beginner Geology Display Display at least 30 different rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
-Exhibitor is limited to one exhibit box.

-- 502. Experienced Geology Display Display at least 45 rocks, minerals, or fossils, at least 5 of each.
+Exhibitor is limited to one exhibit box. - 472.
+Experienced Geology Display Display at least 45 rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
 Exhibit limited to two boxes.
 Identify the rocks as igneous, metamorphic or sedimentary.
-These rock types must be spelled out on labels or have a legible key. - 503.
+These rock types must be spelled out on labels or have a legible key. - 473.
 Advanced Geology Display Display at least 60 rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
 Exhibit limited to two boxes.
 (This class is open to those exhibiting the fifth time or more at the State Fair.)
 Identify the rocks as igneous, metamorphic or sedimentary.
-These rock types must be spelled out on labels or have a legible key. - 504.
-Geology Educational Exhibit Exhibit relating to everyday living; or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
+These rock types must be spelled out on labels or have a legible key.

+- 474. Geology Educational Exhibit Exhibit relating to everyday living; or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
 Digital formats are accepted.
 Please make arrangements for the judge to view your exhibit and have a hard copy for display.
 Exhibit limited to 4 feet of table space.
-Care should be taken to use durable materials that will withstand fair conditions. - 505.
+Care should be taken to use durable materials that will withstand fair conditions. - 475.
 Mineralogy -Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
 The minerals are to be grouped by mineral class (i.e.: Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
 The member must use one standard display box (see #1).
-The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3for calcite) if known. - 506.
+The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3for calcite) if known. - 476.
 Fossils Display a minimum of 15 fossil specimens collected by the participant in Kansas, at least 5 of which have been collected during the current 4-H year.
 The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box (See #1).
 The specimens must be labeled with the number of the specimen; date collected; county where collected; formation, member, or source; phylum, class, and genus or part; and geologic age (Cretaceous, Permian, Pennsylvanian, etc.) See #3 for additional fossil labeling expectations.